A healthy mind leads to a healthy body

-Are you busy worrying, planning, living in the past or constantly thinking?
+Is your mind busy worrying, planning, living in the past or constantly thinking?

 Do you wish you were able to cope better with –

-– Mind chatter
+– Mind’s chatter

-– Life’s challenges contributing to Stress and anxiety
+– Life’s challenges contributing to stress and anxiety

 – Low mood, depression

 – Low confidence or self – esteem

 Or do you wish you had more control over your emotions and thoughts in order to move on?
 Feel calmer ?
 Improve the quality of your life ?

 Or simply wish you felt more connected with life?

 If the answer to any of the above is yes, then mindfulness therapy is for you.